kipos-lang/kipos/Roadmap.md

 - [x] now ... we do a little rendering I think
 - [x] thennn eedd a way to make new toplevels

-- [ ] gotta be able to click stufff
+- [x] gotta be able to click stufff
+- [ ] whyy am I not multiselecting?
+- [ ] click & drag would be good

 ## Basic multi-top setup